Other rock patterns could also be applied at the cross, as shown in the following clip.

 The couple further exploit rock patterns in another video.

-Rock steps are featured steps of tango milonguero that contribute to the simple, compact, rhythmic and elegant style of the dance.
-The patterns described above are examples in a pool of rock patterns commonly used by the milongueros.
-Familiarizing yourself with these patterns can help you improve your tango.
+Rock steps are featured steps of tango milonguero that contribute to its simple, compact, rhythmic and elegant style.
+The patterns described above are only a few in a pool of rock patterns commonly used by the milongueros.
+Familiarizing yourself with these patterns can help you improve your dance.